-- The 2020 annual meeting of member schools, originally scheduled for Monday, June 15 has been postponed until Thursday, September 24 at 12:30 p.m.
-The location for this will be announced as we get closer to the date.
+- The 2020 annual meeting of member schools, originally scheduled for teleconference on Monday, June 15 has been postponed until Thursday, September 24 at 12:30 p.m.
+A meeting location will be announced as we get closer to the date.
 This change is in response to COVID-19 conditions and the challenges it creates for travel and meeting in a large group.
 It is our hope that a later date may make it easier for members to attend.
-Per the IHSAA Articles of Incorporation, this meeting shall be within the earlier of the first six (6) months after the end of the Association’s fiscal year or fifteen (15) months after the members’ last annual meeting.
-A September 24 meeting falls within these guidelines.
+Per the IHSAA Articles of Incorporation, this meeting shall be within the earlier of the first six months after the end of the Association’s fiscal year or 15 months after the members’ last annual meeting.

 Both baseball (boys) and softball (girls) are considered summer sports in Iowa.
 Following a May 20 proclamation from Gov. Kim Reynolds and guidance from the Iowa Department of Education, the IHSAA and IGHSAU announced a June 1 return for baseball and softball.
 First competition dates may be as early as June 15.
 Further sport-specific guidance will be issued by the IHSAA and IGHSAU.

 - The latest on COVID-19 in our state, including guidance and public health tips.